beehive-lab/TornadoVM/assembly/src/docs/8_PROFILER.md

 ### Note

 When the task-schedule is executed multiple times, timers related to compilation will not appear in the Json time-report.
-This is because the generated binary is cached and there is no compilation from the second iteration.
+This is because the generated binary is cached and there is no compilation after the second iteration.